jeudycecropia/prueba_jorgeherrera/README.md

 Type 'grunt server' in console to open a server and watch the app

 Type 'grunt test' to run jasmine tests

+Type 'grunt build' to build the project and run test at same time